subthaumic/TDAworkshop/index.md

 ## Material and Exercises
-extra site! ... need navigation menu
+put this on an extra site! ... need navigation menu